 The 880 represents a shift in product design that started with the motorized brush.
 Instead of using the traditional brush and squeegee combo, iRobot replaced it with extractors made from rubber.

-It still retains the counter rotating feature but now it utilized a ribbed design for agitation.
+It still retains the counter-rotating feature but now it utilized a ribbed design for agitation.

-Main reason for this change would be to eliminate the need for constant maintenance that a bristled brush would need.
+The main reason for this change would be to eliminate the need for constant maintenance that a bristled brush would need.

 Today we’ll have a close look at these two Roomba variants and how they differ.